eegli/tinyparse/docs/reference/reading-files.md

 # Reading Files

-Tinyparse supports **reading and parsing JSON files** natively.
+Tinyparse supports reading and parsing JSON files natively.
 The path to a JSON file relative to the current directory must be specified with a long flag and, optionally, with a short flag.
 The description is used for the [help command](reference/printing-arguments).

-## Examples
+## Example

 Assume that there is a JSON file with the following content in the current directory: